 3. Create a shared budget.

 Once you’ve clearly established you’re in this together, next make sure you have clarity about your shared goals and a budget for how to get there.
 Take the time to walk your partner through your money management process and tools.
-Give them plenty of opportunity to ask questions so that they are comfortable with the process, and work together to create a budget that reflects your combined income, spending, and saving.
+Give them plenty of opportunities to ask questions so that they are comfortable with the process, and work together to create a budget that reflects your combined income, spending, and saving.
 Keep in mind that exposing all of the details of their financial life could be a very vulnerable experience for your partner.
 Be supportive and help your partner stay focused on the end goal of what you want to achieve together.

 4. Use expert resources.